-- Respect is to be shown towards the instructor and fellow students in the classroom. - Attendance and participation is expected.
-Twenty-five percent of your grade is based solely on participation and in-class activities.
-You are responsible for the activities of each class period.
-If you know of a conflict ahead of time, you are welcome to submit assignments early. - Show up to class on time and be prepared (pencil, notebook, calculator, etc). - Learning activities and evaluation will occur in the MyMathLab learning system and requires Internet connectivity. - Electronic Devices: Silence cellular phones, pagers, CD players, radios, and similar devices in the classroom and laboratory facilities.
-If this is an IVN course, cell phone must be turned off at all times in class!
-I will not tolerate texting, playing games, watching videos or anything else that is disruptive to the class and others around you.
-You will be asked once to put the phone away, if asked again you will be asked to leave.
-(If you are expecting an important phone call, please inform me before class.) - Do NOT wear headphones during class or tests.
-They are not allowed.
+- Respect is to be shown towards the instructor and fellow students in the classroom. - Class will start promptly on the hour and you will be dismissed on time.
+Show up to class on time and be prepared (pencil, notebook, calculator, etc). - Regular participation is expected. - Learning activities and evaluation will occur in the MyMathLab learning system and requires Internet connectivity. - Students will complete the tests without the use of notes or other materials. - Cell phones, tablets, headphones, etc. are not permitted in class.
+I will ask you to put them away once.
+If I see them out again, you will be asked to leave.
+If you are expecting an important phone call, please inform me before class.